A 90-minute Boston-Cape Cod ferry ride cuts miles, and perhaps hours of travel time, off a bus or car trip between Boston and Provincetown.

 Winter on the Atlantic Ocean can bring some incredibly nasty wind and waves.

-That's why the ferries between Boston and Cape Cod only operate from May to October.
+That's why the ferries between Boston and Cape Cod only operate from May to early December.

 Two companies operate on the Boston-Cape Cod route: